 As a registered graduate student you will need to apply to work away if at any time you plan to work away from Cambridge to conduct fieldwork, undertake work directly related to your studies or "write up" prior to submission of your thesis.

-You should apply to work away for absences over 2 weeks, even if you are returning home.
+You should apply to work away for all research absences over 2 weeks, even if you are returning home to do research.

 **For trips less than 2 weeks you must still complete a Risk Assessment form if you are conducting research (see below).**